ongr-archive/MagentoConnectorBundle/Resources/doc/index.rst

 ..

-)

 That's it.
 The ONGR is alive.

-If you experience any problems (e.g. vagrant tends to change the rules with each update and we might lag a bit) please do not hesitate to @@TODO contact us.
+If you experience any problems (e.g. vagrant tends to change the rules with each update and we might lag a bit) please do not hesitate to contact us.
 We'll help.

 Now, let's feed the donkey with some data.

 Step 6: Install Magento with the demo data
 ------------------------------------------

-In case to get Magento and its demo content you need to make a following steps:
+In case to get Magento and its demo content you need to take a following steps:

 .. code-block:: bash